bayyangjie/Insurance-Dashboard-Analysis/README.md

 ![Dashboard](https://github.com/bayyangjie/Insurance-Dashboard-Analysis/blob/main/images/dashboard_overall.png)

 # Objective
-The aim of this project is to identify the key factors that contributed to the losses experienced by the insurance company EIC.
-By analyzing various insurance-related metrics, the goal is to uncover insights that collectively explain the downturn in the company’s business performance. <br>
+This project aims to understand the financial struggles faced by the insurance company EIC and understand what went wrong. <br>

 # Data Cleaning
 Invalid values were identified in the table count of total opened and closed policies.
 The invalid values were filtered to be excluded from the analysis. <br>